 Do I need to book an appointment for a sauna session?

-We recommend booking an appointment as we only have 3 saunas per location and some times do get booked up quickly.
-You can book your appointment online, by calling or emailing the studio, or by booking it in person when you are in studio.
-We do walk-in appointments as well if the saunas are available.
-A session is 30 minutes, but we have appointment times almost every 45 minutes to accommodate the cleaning process.
+We recommend booking an appointment online as we only have 3 saunas per location and some times do get booked up quickly.
+A session is 30 minutes and appropriate time is between sessions to accommodate the cleaning and ventilation process.

 How hot are the Far Infrared Saunas and what do I do if it is “too hot”?